aspirepress/.github/CONTRIBUTING.md

 ## Branching and Workflow

 We use a centralized approach that leaves `main` as the current stable dev version and has version branches for bug and feature fixes in the specific version.
-Since we use [Semantic Versioning](https://semver.org/) we need to provide ways that we can addequately maintain and/or add features to existing versions, without breaking the backwards compatibility of those versions.
+Since we use [Semantic Versioning](https://semver.org/) we need to provide ways that we can adequately maintain and/or add features to existing versions, without breaking the backwards compatibility of those versions.

 * The `main` branch is the source of truth for the bleeding edge of the project.
 It should be used for applying all new features and bugfixes that affect new and existing features.
 * The version branch (e.g. `1.x`) is used for bugfixes specific to features in that version.